Rule 22. Computation and enlargement of time.

-(b)(2) The court for good cause shown may upon motion enlarge the time prescribed by these rules or by its order for doing any act, or may permit an act to be done after the expiration of such time, but the court may not enlarge the time for filing a notice of appeal or a petition for review from an order of an administrative agency, except as specifically authorized by law.
+(b)(2) The court for good cause shown may upon motion extend the time prescribed by these rules or by its order for doing any act, or may permit an act to be done after the expiration of time.
+This rule does not authorize the court to extend the jurisdictional deadlines specified by any of the rules listed in Rule 2.
 For the purpose of this rule, good cause includes, but is not limited to, the complexity of the case on appeal, engagement in other litigation, and extreme hardship to counsel.

 (b)(3) A motion for an enlargement of time shall be filed prior to the expiration of the time for which the enlargement is sought.